 G&E served as co-lead counsel for plaintiffs in a class action alleging that Facebook Chairman and CEO Mark Zuckerberg, and other officers and directors, breached their fiduciary duties to the class by approving the reclassification of Facebook stock.
 The reclassification, if implemented, would have allowed Zuckerberg to maintain majority voting control while reducing his economic stake in the company by over 65%.
 Just days before trial was set to begin, the Board abandoned the reclassification, a complete win for the plaintiffs and the class.

-From 2013 through 2015, Anglo-Australian BHP Billiton intentionally misrepresented its mining safety practices to investors, and failed to make appropriate disclosures about significant safety risks at its Brazilian operations.
-In early November 2015, the Fundão dam at the Germano iron ore mine in Brazil (co-owned by BHP) collapsed, causing a toxic mudslide that killed 19 people and caused permanent environmental damage.
-BHP’s stock price fell dramatically, and continued to fall as additional news about the collapse came out until, by late November 2015, it had fallen 20%.
-In May 2018, a large group of institutional investors led by G&E filed an international securities class action in Federal Court in Australia.
-In July 2019, the Full Appellate Court approved class certification and appointed our group as co-lead, staying all other putative class actions.
-In December 2020, BHP appealed the dismissal of its motion to dismiss/strikeout application.
+BHP Billiton intentionally misrepresented to investors its mining safety practices for years, and failed to make appropriate disclosures about significant safety risks at its Brazilian operations.
+In early November 2015, the Fundão dam at the Germano iron ore mine in Brazil, co-owned by BHP, collapsed, causing a toxic mudslide that killed 19 people and caused permanent environmental damage.
+BHP’s stock price fell dramatically and continued to fall as additional news about the collapse came out until, by late November 2015, it had fallen 20%.
+In May 2018, a large group of institutional investors led by G&E filed an international securities class action in Australia.
+In July 2019, the Appellate Court approved class certification and appointed G&E’s group as co-lead, staying all other putative class actions.
 In June 2021, the Appellate Court found in our favor and dismissed BHP’s appeal in its entirety.
-BHP appealed once again, and in October 2022, the High Court of Australia affirmed the Appellate Court’s ruling.
+BHP appealed once again, and in October 12022, the High Court of Australia affirmed the Appellate Court’s ruling.
 Having been unsuccessful before all three levels of Australia’s court system, BHP has exhausted its rights of appeal.
-Accordingly, the class is open to all investors, including non-Australian residents, who purchased BHP Ltd. and BHP Plc shares on the London and Johannesburg stock exchanges.

 Despite its prior denials, Vale operated several high-risk dams, putting at risk Vale’s workers, as well as the towns and local populations in which it operated.
 After the 2019 collapse of one of its dams in southeastern Brazil, and following additional negative news, Vale’s stock dropped significantly: roughly $14.7 billion in market cap on the common share float.
 G&E, with the assistance of Brazilian counsel, filed a Request for Arbitration in January 2022, asking the Market Arbitration Chamber of the Brazilian Stock Exchange to initiate an arbitration against Vale for their violations of Brazilian corporate, securities and tort laws in connection with the collapse of the dam.

 G&E serves as co-counsel in this action alleging claims related to the wrongful death of Roxsana Hernandez, a 33-year-old Honduran transgender woman and asylum seeker.
 Roxsana arrived in the U.S. seeking asylum in California, where she was immediately detained and transported between several different private detention facilities.
 As she was HIV positive, she became increasingly ill, and she was repeatedly denied access to basic human necessities and urgently needed medical care.
 Roxsana ultimately died while in custody.
-G&E and its co-counsel bring claims pursuant to Section 504 of the Rehabilitation Act, negligence, and other state law claims against the various private prison detention centers that detained and transported Roxsana.
+G&E and its co-counsel brought claims pursuant to Section 504 of the Rehabilitation Act, negligence, and other state law claims against the various private prison detention centers that detained and transported Roxsana.
+Following a motion to dismiss, G&E secured the second decision to permit a Section 504 Rehabilitation Act claim to proceed to discovery against a government contractor defendant.

 G&E filed a complaint against Celgene alleging executives misled investors as to the efficacy of one late-stage developmental drug, subsequently abandoned by the company, requiring a $1.6 billion impairment charge.
 The stock declined nearly 11% on this news.
 The complaint also alleges that another of Celgene’s key drugs had missed profit expectations, contrary to Celgene’s multiple positive statements about the security of these drug revenues.
 When the truth was revealed, Celgene’s stock dropped another 9%, causing Celgene investors to suffer billions in damages from purchasing Celgene common stock at artificially inflated prices.